- 1. Getting Started

-I don't have experiences with all operation systems and servers.
+I don't have experience with all operating systems and servers.
 I can tell you that Apache2 saves the server logs at Ubuntu in

 /var/log/apache2/error.log.
 If you don't know where the server logs are stored, contact your sysadmin or try to google it.

-In case your Mautic says it is not able to connect to MySql for some reason, you can check what information is stored in the MySql log.
-Again, I can only advice where the log is in Ubuntu:
+If your Mautic says it is not able to connect to MySql for some reason, you can check what information is stored in the MySql log.
+Again, I can only advise where the log is in Ubuntu:

 /var/log/mysql/error.log.
-But to be honest, the database connection error is in 90% caused by wrong credentials.
+But to be honest, the database connection error is in 90% of cases caused by wrong credentials.

 The log file is too big

-In case the log is too big so a normal editor cannot open it and you have the CLI access, try to read only the few last rows of it with command
+If the log is so big that a normal editor cannot open it and you have the CLI access, try to read only the few last rows of it with command

 tail [mautic_root]/app/logs/mautic_prod-YYYY-mm-dd.php.
-You have to add the current date in the instead of the
+You have to add the current date instead of the

 YYYY-mm-dd part.
 If you want to see more rows than the default is, use the

--n 40 attribute at the end of the command to see last 40 rows.
+-n 40 attribute at the end of the command to see the last 40 rows.